rust-lang/rustc-dev-guide/src/query.md

 #### Query structs and descriptions

-For each kind, the `rustc_queries` macro will generate a "query struct" named after the query.
+For each query, the `rustc_queries` macro will generate a "query struct" named after the query.
 This struct is a kind of a place-holder describing the query.
-Each such struct implements the [`self::config::QueryConfig`][QueryConfig] trait, which has associated types for the key/value of that particular query.
+Each query struct implements the [`self::config::QueryConfig`][QueryConfig] trait, which has associated types for the key/value of that particular query.
 Basically the code generated looks something like this: